 MA-MLS Degree Requirements

-The MA in Homeland Security (MA-HLS) from Rosemont College is a 36-credit program is delivered completely online, and in an accelerated format.
+The MA in Homeland Security & Emergency Mangement (MA-HLS&EM) from Rosemont College is a 36-credit program is delivered completely online, and in an accelerated format.
 Complete the program is as little as one year as a full-time student.

-Students are required to complete the following courses in order to earn the Master’s of Arts degree in Homeland Security.
+Students are required to complete the following courses in order to earn the Master’s of Arts degree in Homeland Security & Emergency Management.

 Required Homeland Security Courses - 36 Credits